ToolJet/ToolJet/docs/versioned_docs/version-2.18.0/org-management/workspaces/workspace-variables.md

 ### Types of variables

-- **Client**: The client variable can be utilized in components, queries, and global datasources.
+- **Client**: The client variable can be utilized in components, queries, and data sources.

-- **Server**: The server variables can be employed in all queries except for `RunJS` and the connection form for global datasources.
+- **Server**: The server variables can be employed in all queries except for `RunJS` and the connection form for data sources.
 The restriction on using server variables with components is due to their resolution occurring solely during runtime, ensuring a high level of security.

 :::info
 Variable Type cannot be changed once it has been created.